kaushiksridhar17/ticket-resale/README.md

 ## Future work

+- Email verification at sign-up.
+Nothing currently stops one person making several accounts to take more than the per-person limit, which is the most obvious hole in a platform built on one-ticket-per-person fairness.
 - Settlement between people.
 Nothing is paid on the site, so a seller reimbursing themselves for a ticket bought elsewhere is not modelled.
   Adding it brings refunds, disputes and reversals with it.